Jamba15/TopologyShapesDynamics/README.md

 This repository contains the code to reproduce the results presented in the paper "Topology Shapes Dynamics on Higher-Order Networks".
 The repository is structured as follows:

 * Each folder contains the code to reproduce the results of a given paper cited in the main work.
-* The papers are organized with:
+* The folders are organized with:
-    * A configuration file that contains the parameters necessary for the simulations.
+    * A configuration folder that contains the parameters necessary for the simulations.
+Always inspect the configuration file as it contatins also a description of the parameters used in the simulations.
-    * A Python file that contains the functions.
+    * Python files that contain functions or the main script.
     * A Jupyter Notebook that contains the code to be launched.
-* The main directory of the repository also contains a `yaml,yml` file with the configurations to give to Anaconda to create the environment.
+* The main directory of the repository also contains a `yaml` file with the configurations to give to Anaconda to create the environment.
-Inspect always the configuration file as it contatins also a description of the parameters used in the simulations.
 ### Installation

 To install the environment, follow these steps: